 As it restores the humanity of the individuals it so poignantly evokes, The Lives They Left Behind reveals the vast historical inadequacies of a psychiatric system that has yet to heal itself.

-Excerpt from The Lives They Left Behind
+cover image of The Lives They Left Behind

 The Lives They Left Behind gave rise to a successful campaign to commemorate patients who had been buried in unmarked graves on the grounds of the Willard State Psychiatric Hospital.
 Find a multimedia presentation about this campaign and the lives it has touched in the New York Times.